We’re open everyday 24/7

 There are many different forms of addiction treatment programs to choose from, even programs that cater to professionals and make concessions so that clients can continue to work and manage obligations as needed.

-An outpatient program that allows a person to schedule counseling, therapy, workshops, educational trainings, and support group sessions around school, work, or family obligations can be beneficial for a high-functioning alcoholic.
+An outpatient program that allows a person to schedule counseling, therapy, workshops, educational training, and support group sessions around school, work, or family obligations can be beneficial for a high-functioning alcoholic.

 Private inpatient or residential programs can offer a high level of confidentiality and anonymity to protect a person’s privacy.
 They also provide a safe and stable environment to enhance overall wellness.